kubernetes/website/content/en/docs/concepts/security/api-server-bypass-risks.md

 ## The kubelet API {#kubelet-api}

-The kubelet provides an HTTP API that is typically exposed on TCP port 10250 on cluster worker nodes.
+The kubelet provides an HTTP API that is typically exposed on TCP port 10250 on cluster nodes.
 The API might also be exposed on control plane nodes depending on the Kubernetes distribution in use.
 Direct access to the API allows for disclosure of information about the pods running on a node, the logs from those pods, and execution of commands in every container running on the node.